zrmaker/inertial_sense_ros/README.md

     - Raw barometer measurements in kPa
 - `preint_imu` (inertial_sense/DThetaVel)
     - preintegrated coning and sculling integrals of IMU measurements
+- `RTK` (inertial_sense/RTKCorrection)
+    - RTK correction data (only published from a uINS configured as an RTK base station)

 ## Parameters